python-microservices/pyms/docs/tutorial_propagate_traces.md

     app.run(port=5001)
 ```

-Now, run this script and the first script, you will have the first in `http://localhost:5000/` and this new in
+Now, run both this script and the first script.
+You should have the first one running on `http://localhost:5000/` and this new one on
 `http://localhost:5001/`

-In other terminal, run this command:
+In another terminal, run this command:

 ```bash
 curl 'http://localhost:5001/'